cdenamiel/Volcano-Meteo-Tsurrogate/GUI/README.md

 # Volcano-Meteo-Tsurrogate

 ### Author: Clea Denamiel
-### Description: Interface of the surrogate models for probabilistic hazard assessments of planetary meteotsunamis produced by volcanic eruptions.
+### Description: Interface of the surrogate models for probabilistic hazard forecasts of planetary meteotsunamis produced by volcanic eruptions.
-### References: TBD
-### Citation of notebook: TBD

-This is the alpha version of the JN created to serve as web app (with Voila) for the Volcano-Meteo-Tsurrogate model.
+This JN is created to serve as web app (with Voila) for the Volcano-Meteo-Tsurrogate model.

 It contains: